-From this text you will know:
+From this text, you will know:

 • What is the history of breaks at work

-• Is the beer-break a new idea
+• Is the beer-break a new type of break

 • How to boost productivity by taking a break